-In Autoreload Mode, there are two options, selected by bit EXEN2 in T2CON.
-If EXEN2 = 0, when Timer 2 rolls over it not only sets TF2 but also causes the Timer 2 registers to be reloaded with the 16-bit value in registers RCAP2L and RCAP2H, which are preset by software.
+Autoreload mode has two options, which are selected by bit EXEN2 in T2CON.
+If EXEN2 = 0, when Timer 2 rolls over, it not only sets TF2 but also causes the Timer 2 registers to be reloaded with the 16-bit value in registers RCAP2L and RCAP2H, which are preset by software.
 If EXEN2 = 1, Timer 2 still performs the above, but with the added feature that a 1-to-0 transition at external input T2EX will also trigger the 16-bit reload and set EXF2.
-The Autoreload Mode is illustrated in Figure 52.
+The Autoreload mode is illustrated in Figure 52.